Mining to Poland

 - personnel management, including individual worker/staff tracking systems, work cycle management and payroll systems

-The majority of coal mining companies with the exception of Lubelski Węgiel ”Bogdanka” are owned by the Polish Government.
-However, it is expected that the remaining producers will be privatised in the coming years.
+The majority of coal mining companies with the exception of PG Silesia are controlled by the Polish Government.
+However, it is expected that several of the remaining operations may be privatised in the coming years.

 Tariffs, regulations and customs

-Australian companies seeking opportunities in the Polish mining sector should be aware of the National Geological and Mining Law, the main document governing the mining legislation.
-The basis of which the Minister of the Environment grants concessions for:
+Australian companies seeking opportunities in the Polish mining sector need to be aware of the National Geological and Mining Law.
+The legislation is the basis from which the Ministry of Environment grants concessions for:

 - prospecting or exploration of basic minerals (e.g. oil, gas, coal, lignite, CBM, ores of precious metals), brines, curative and thermal waters and all minerals located within the boundaries of the maritime areas of Poland